- Intake: 3

 - You will be requested to provide two marked essays (one of which could be a Latin or Greek composition) following your application.
 Candidates attend two interviews (one at Queens', one at another college) and are given a short piece of writing to discuss during one interview.

-- From 2016, a linguistic at interview written assessment in Latin will be set for applicants to all Cambridge colleges.
-This will be carried out on the same day as the interviews.
+- From 2016, a linguistic Cambridge college registered written assessment in Latin will be set for applicants to all Cambridge colleges.

 - Candidates for the four year course are required to be here for two days at interview time for testing at the Classics Faculty.